awsdocs/aws-java-developer-guide-v2/doc_source/java_route53-domains_code_examples.md

  *
  * https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/get-started.html
  *
- * This Java code example performs the following operation:
+ * This Java code examples performs the following operation:
  *
- * 1. Invokes ListPrices for at least one domain type, such as the “com” type, and displays prices for registration and renewal.
+ * 1. Invokes ListPrices for at least one domain type, such as the “com” type and displays the prices for Registration and Renewal.
  *
  */
-public class Route53Hello {
+public class HelloRoute53 {
     public static final String DASHES = new String(new char[80]).replace("\0", "-");
     public static void main(String[] args) {
         final String usage = "\n" +
             "Usage:\n" +
-            "    <domainType> \n\n" +
+            "    <hostedZoneId> \n\n" +
             "Where:\n" +
-            "    domainType - The domain type (for example, com). \n";
+            "    hostedZoneId - The id value of an existing hosted zone. \n";

         if (args.length != 1) {
             System.out.println(usage);